-For that reason, your best bet is to set up a dedicated eCig merchant account.
+That means your best bet is to provider that can set up a dedicated high-risk eCig merchant account.
 Most customers want to pay by card nowadays, so a merchant account is essential for your business.
 Fortunately, there are financial companies out there willing to provide you with such an account- namely, high risk credit and debit card processers.
 It’s important to note that as well as costing slightly more than a standard merchant account, there may also be a few extra regulations that apply to your eCig merchant account.
 For instance, there might be a delay in funding, or a cap on the number of credit card transactions that can be processed per month.
 Once you’ve proven that your business is running smoothly, though, most providers will remove these restrictions once you’ve had the account for three months.

 Why can’t eCig businesses set up the same merchant accounts as everyone else?